Skip to Content

 Their home was raided by federal investigators in July, according to sources.

-Sun acted as “an undisclosed agent of the Chinese government while her husband, Hu, facilitated the transfer of millions of dollars in kickbacks for personal gain,” prosecutors said.
+Sun acted as “an undisclosed agent of the Chinese government while her husband, Hu, facilitated the transfer of millions of dollars in kickbacks for personal gain,” prosecutors said in a news release.

 Sun and Hu were arrested at their Long Island residence Tuesday morning.

-During the hearing, prosecutors highlighted how the defendants allegedly used multiple shell companies, iCloud accounts and WeChat messages – with everything in Mandarin – in their alleged crimes.
+During the hearing, prosecutors alleged the defendants used shell companies, iCloud accounts and WeChat messages – with everything in Mandarin – in their alleged crimes.

 Defense attorney Seth DuCharme addressed reporters outside court Tuesday, saying “we have a lot of confidence in our case.”